akka/akka-grpc/docs/src/main/paradox/index.md

 ### gRPC vs Message Bus

-* Where gRPC requires both 'sides' of the communication to be available at the same time, when using a message bus only the producer and the bus must be up, the consumer does not need to be available.
+* While build on an efficient non-blocking implementation, gRPC is still 'synchonous' in the sense that it required both 'sides' of the communication to be available at the same time.
+When using a message bus only the producer and the bus must be up, the consumer does not need to be available, leading to a higher degree of decoupling.
 * Where gRPC supports streaming in either direction, when using a message bus these streams are decoupled

 @@@ index